 Here is what happens when you get a false breach that your pet is no longer in their Safe Place.

 Are you getting notifications that your pet has left their safe zone but they're right next to you?
 This is typically an issue when the tracker is near a WiFi "dead zone."
-Not all homes are built with the same materials, so if your device finds one of these WiFi "dead zones", the GPS Signal in your home can also be effected, placing your pet's location outside of your Safe Place.
+Not all homes are built with the same materials, so if your device finds one of these WiFi "dead zones", the GPS Signal in your home can also be affected, placing your pet's location outside of your Safe Place.

 Why does this happen?